 These incidents may unfold rapidly.
-It is important that initial Company Officer and/or responding Chief evaluate all information that may be arriving to determine the initial actions of the incident.
+It is important for initial Company Officers and/or responding Chiefs to effectively evaluate all information to determine the safest initial actions for the incident.
+Firefighter accountability shall remain a top priority for the Fire Unified Commander.